fabferri/zone/wpf-ball-to-ball-collision/README.md

 [![4]][4]

-<p style="text-align: center;">sketch 4: velocities components in new Cartesian coordinate system Ref'</p>
+<p align="center">sketch 4: velocities components in new Cartesian coordinate system Ref'</p>

 We have determined the 'after collision' velocities, but we have to transform the components back to the initial x-y reference frame Ref. <br>

 [![5]][5]

-<p style="text-align: center;">sketch 5: changing back to new initial Coordinate system Ref</p>
+<p align="center">sketch 5: changing back to new initial Coordinate system Ref</p>

 Translation from Cartesian coordinate system Ref' to Ref can be execute by counterclockwise rotation matrix M($\Phi$):